Pink noise: Diffusion processes

-Origin
+Origin in physical systems

-There are many theories about the origin of pink noise.
-Some theories attempt to be universal, while others apply to only a certain type of material, such as semiconductors.
-Universal theories of pink noise remain a matter of current research interest.
+Tweedie Hypothesis for clustering species distributions

-A hypothesis (referred to as the Tweedie hypothesis) has been proposed to explain the genesis of pink noise on the basis of a mathematical convergence theorem related to the central limit theorem of statistics.
+Within ecological modelling for plants and animals that tend to cluster according to a power function, he Tweedie hypothesis has been proposed to explain the genesis of pink noise on the basis of a mathematical convergence theorem related to the central limit theorem of statistics.
 The Tweedie convergence theorem describes the convergence of certain statistical processes towards a family of statistical models known as the Tweedie distributions.
 These distributions are characterized by a variance to mean power law, that have been variously identified in the ecological literature as Taylor's law and in the physics literature as fluctuation scaling.
 When this variance to mean power law is demonstrated by the method of expanding enumerative bins this implies the presence of pink noise, and vice versa.
 Both of these effects can be shown to be the consequence of mathematical convergence such as how certain kinds of data will converge towards the normal distribution under the central limit theorem.
 This hypothesis also provides for an alternative paradigm to explain power law manifestations that have been attributed to self-organized criticality.

+Other models of occurrence

 There are various mathematical models to create pink noise.
-The superposition of exponentially decaying pulses is able to generate a signal with the $1/f$-spectrum at moderate frequencies, transitioning to a constant at low frequencies and $1/f^2$ at high frequencies.
+The superposition of exponentially decaying pulses is able to generate a signal with the 1/-spectrum at moderate frequencies, transitioning to a constant at low frequencies and 1/^{2} at high frequencies.
 In contrast, the sandpile model of self-organized criticality, which exhibits quasi-cycles of gradual stress accumulation between fast rare stress-releases, reproduces the flicker noise that corresponds to the intra-cycle dynamics.
-The statistical signature of self-organization is justified in It can be generated on computer, for example, by filtering white noise, inverse Fourier transform, or by multirate variants on standard white noise generation.
+The statistical signature of self-organization is justified in O'Brien & Weissman (1992) It can be generated on computer, for example, by filtering white noise, inverse Fourier transform, or by multirate variants on standard white noise generation.

+In systems exhibiting supersymmetry

-In supersymmetric theory of stochastics, an approximation-free theory of stochastic differential equations, 1/f noise is one of the manifestations of the spontaneous breakdown of topological supersymmetry.
+In supersymmetric theory of stochastics, an approximation-free theory of stochastic differential equations, 1/ noise is one of the manifestations of the spontaneous breakdown of topological supersymmetry.
 This supersymmetry is an intrinsic property of all stochastic differential equations and its meaning is the preservation of the continuity of the phase space by continuous time dynamics.
-Spontaneous breakdown of this supersymmetry is the stochastic generalization of the concept of deterministic chaos, whereas the associated emergence of the long-term dynamical memory or order, i.e., 1/f and crackling noises, the Butterfly effect etc., is the consequence of the Goldstone theorem in the application to the spontaneously broken topological supersymmetry.
+Spontaneous breakdown of this supersymmetry is the stochastic generalization of the concept of deterministic chaos, whereas the associated emergence of the long-term dynamical memory or order, i.e., 1/ and crackling noises, the Butterfly effect etc., is the consequence of the Goldstone theorem in the application to the spontaneously broken topological supersymmetry.

+Multitone Approximation

+The following function describes a length N one-dimensional signal that approximates pink noise as a sum of sine waves with different frequencies, whose amplitudes fall off inversely with the square root of frequency u (so that power, which is the square of amplitude, falls off inversely with frequency) and whose phases are random: